pelinbalci/pelinbalci.github.io/CV.md

 - [Audio Classifier with Edge Impulse](https://pelinbalci.com/tinyml/2022/01/17/Audio-Classifier.html)
 - [Motion Classifier with Edge Impulse](https://pelinbalci.com/tinyml/2022/01/01/Motion-Classifier.html)

 ## Work Experiences
 - 2022 -  SabancıDx, Sr. Data Scientist
     - NLP - OCR Project
-    - Air Handling Unit Optimization
+    - Air Handling Unit Optimization with Reinforcement Learning
     - Demand prediction for retail company
        - The aim of this project is to predict the demand from sub-parties and turn the prediction into order amount according to the lead time and safety stocks